 Tamar at 3x3Custom tops our list of favourite woodworkers, because she is in large part the reason, we became passionate about the craft.
 She has a very natural style on camera and is happy to show the mistakes along the way.
 She makes some great jigs and has a modest size workshop with more accessible tools than other big woodworking channels.

 Yes, this is a shameless plug for ourselves!
-In case you aren’t familiar with our channel; we make all kinds of how-to style videos for furniture (and toys) we want in our home and outdoors.
+In case you aren’t familiar with our channel; we make all kinds of how-to style videos for furniture (and toys) we want in our home and garden.
 We are a husband and wife duo and do everything from a small, modestly equipped workshop.

 Sampson Boat Co

 As he introduces every video, “Hello, I’m Leo, and I’m a boat builder and a sailor”.
 These are weekly videos of Leo restoring an old sailing boat.
-We are both are hooked on the story, but also as woodworkers find his ‘boat building’ perspective very interesting.
+We are hooked on the story, but also as woodworkers find his ‘boat building’ perspective very interesting.
 While there are no doubt similarities, there is also a huge different is the scale of the project and the techniques used.
 I challenge you to watch his first few episodes and not get hooked.

 The Wood Whisperer